abraxas86/rom-cheat-info/NES/Juvei-Quest.md

 - If you target a spot where you already killed the enemy (via `0x064E`), it will cause the sprite to appear back on screen.
 You can then attack that monster again and kill it, which will add to the counter of defeated monsters.
 Thus, you could "respawn" a weak enemy and keep attacking it, which will end the battle as if you killed it and the stronger ones.

 - Changing the value at `064E` will change the monster that receives the effects of the attack, despite the monster that your character is in front of.
 The battle animation will continue to play out for that monster, too.

+- Chaacter "Class" lengths are 1 character shorter than weapon/armor names.

 ## Things I'd like to find still: